 Tips to Improve your Email Layout

 There are many things that you can do to improve the look and functionality of your email campaigns and autoresponders.
 Here are a few that have been proven to help your email look better and increase repeat opens by your contacts.
-Remember, even though you are limited by CSS and HTML that you can use and image size that you should send you can still be very creative and develop great email templates that will look the same to all your contacts no matter what email application they use.
+Remember, even though you are limited by the CSS and HTML that you can use and the image size you should send, you can still be very creative and develop great email templates that will look the same to all your contacts no matter what email application they use.

 One of the biggest issues people have when creating email templates is using background images.
 Microsoft Outlook and most other email clients do not support this element and as such if you are relying on a background image to make your email then you will loose this for many of your potential contacts.

 Most email clients will not render code before the body tag (most will delete this code).
 So, if you try to add CSS styles to your code by creating classes and defining the CSS rules in the head your CSS will not be rendered.
 To get around this remember always to make use of inline CSS.
 Add your styles to the individual elements such as tables, table rows, text, etc. This may take a lot longer to do but will ensure that your emails look good for everyone that views them.

 - Make sure that you do not make your email templates wider than 650 pixels.
 This will ensure that none of your users should have to scroll horizontally to view the content of your email.

 - Try not to use 1x1 pixel spacer gifs (to force widths in your table data cells) as this can cause your email to be picked up as spam.

 - Focus on making optimal use of the first 3-4 inches of your email campaign.
 Many contacts will have a preview pane set up in their email client, and this is the first thing that they will see.
 If you grab their attention here, then they will be more likely to open your email and read further.

 - Make sure that you use correct HTML when creating your email campaigns.
 Invalid HTML can cause many problems when trying to render in email clients.
 Have a look here for a free HTML validation application.